sarah-Abanumay/Data-Science-Disaster-Response-Pipeline/README.md

 •	DisasterResponse.db – this database fie contains the clean data processed in “process_data.py”

-•	Disaster_categories.csv – this text file contains a column with concatenates category names
+•	categories.csv – this text file contains a column with concatenates category names

-•	Disaster_messages.csv – this text file contains messages typed by disaster victims
+•	messages.csv – this text file contains messages typed by disaster victims

 # Train_classifer – This Python file contains the following steps:

         •	Tokenizes disaster message text, normalizes that text to lower case, and removes stop words